-“I want to recommend the pilot of a television series called The Lone Gunman, which aired in March 2001.
-It was created by Chris Carter who also created the X-Files, and features the hackers from that show who ran a conspiracy theory magazine called The Lone Gunman.
+“I want to recommend the pilot of a television series called The Lone Gunmen, which aired in March 2001.
+It was created by Chris Carter who also created the X-Files, and features the hackers from that show who ran a conspiracy theory magazine called The Lone Gunmen.
 The pilot was aired six months before 9/11, and it’s a very eerie premonition because in the episode, a plane is rigged to fly into the World Trade Center.
 In the show, it’s proven to have been done by the Government, who want to blame it on people from the Middle East to stimulate the post-Cold War arms trade.

 The philosopher Slavoj Žižek describes the events of 9/11 as a double take on things that have happened in films.
 The world is so full of images and stories that when something real happens, it can look like a copy of a film we’ve already seen. Žižek would give it a political spin and say the repressed politics of America created the desire for that event, and that what lives underneath is propagated in mainstream industries such as Hollywood.
 Fictions proliferate to become realities.